nicoles82991/nicoles82991/README.md

 ## Hi there 👋

-I'm a budding Frontend Web Developer with a background as a Freelance Graphic Designer for approximately 15 years.
-In 2024, I transitioned into Web Development.
-I've dabbled in HTML and CSS for many years.
-Now that Im learning Javascript, its opened up a whole new world with design!
-The more I work with code, the more I love it. ❤️
+I'm a Frontend Web Developer with a background as a Freelance Graphic Designer for approximately 15 years.
+In 2024, I transitioned into Web Development and been loving every minute of it.
-- 🌱 I’m currently learning Javascript!
 - ⚡ Fun fact: Many of my personal practice projects reference my cat, Minerva. 😻
 <!--
 **nicoles82991/nicoles82991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.